 Even though the majority of the product sinks in quickly, it does leave behind a subtle sticky residue under the eyes.
-In terms of the lips, this residue dissipates much faster on the lips due to talking, licking your lips, eating, etc., sinking in and essentially vanishing in an instant.
+In terms of the lips, this residue dissipates much faster on the lips due to talking, licking your lips, eating, etc.; it sinks in and essentially vanishes in an instant.
 Still, it was kind of a strange texture for a lip product, and sometimes left behind a sticky, white film on the inner corners of my mouth.

 Bubblewrap is also fragrance-free, meaning it doesn’t smell like much at all and shouldn’t irritate sensitive skin types.

 Bubblewrap is hydrating and refreshing and doesn’t risk drying out or irritating your skin.
 I felt that my skin was immediately soothed, calmed, and cooled down upon application.